 Once again, you want to respect the circle and your fellow smokers and that respect includes who claims the first hit.
 This almost always means whoever rolled it should be the first to spark up.
 There can be exceptions (see rule #6), but otherwise, the roller should be rewarded with first dibs.
 After all, they provided the goods, so it’s only fair to let them enjoy the first puff.

 Rule #6- Guests get first dibs

 While the norm is to respect the “whoever rolls it, lights it” rule, the one exception is the widely accepted courtesy of allowing a guest to kick things off.
 Much like you would offer guests a beverage, it’s expected that you offer them the first hit.
 This rule only applies to a newbie to the smoke circle, the first time a pipe is passed.
-After you've extended this courtesy once, you're off the hook and normal rules apply.
-If you packed the bowl, then pass the glass to the guest, especially if it’s as cool as this Sherlock pipe.
+After you’ve extended this courtesy once, you’re off the hook and normal rules apply.
+If you packed the bowl, then pass the glass to the guest, especially if it’s as cool as this Ellie The Elephant pipe.
 POP QUIZ: If you rolled up, you’ll hand it to the guest first to begin passing it which direction?
 You guessed it, Beyonce, it’s to the left.

 Rule #7- Don’t be a lighter thief